What are your COVID-19 Precautions?

 - Delayed dementia: bi-lingual people were diagnosed with dementia 5 years later than mono-lingual people

 - Superior self-regulation: better focus, better self-control, better ability to deal with conflicting demands

 - Improves literacy skills in first and second languages

 - Promotes creativity and superior complex problem solving

 - Prepares children to more readily acquire third and fourth languages

 - Provides the basis for lifelong political, business, social, and educational assets

 Registration for new families opens in February.
 Registration is open until classes are filled, so be sure and register early.
 Complete your online registration form here and send us an email to set up a tour.
 Questions?
 We’d be happy to answer them!
 Email us at email@example.com.

 How many classes are offered?

-We are currently offering four classes: a 4s class, two pre-k classes, and a kindergarten class.
+We are currently offering six classes: two 3s classes, a 4s class, two pre-k classes, and a kindergarten class.